verbb/formie/docs/guides/templating-theming/building-a-pdf-template-from-scratch.md

 3. Set **HTML Template** to your template path (for example `_pdf/submission-summary`)
 4. Save

-## Attach to an email notification
+## Attach to an Email Notification

 1. Edit the form's email notification
 2. Under template settings, enable **Attach PDF Template**